 Using production data for testing

 Many organizations have a test or QA environment that is connected to a test/QA data source – the database with test data.
 Some of these test databases contain fake data that is made up by QA engineers.
 This fake data is either produced by hand or by self-built scripts.
 Yes; this seems pretty outdated, but it still happens a lot.
-However, this method causes certain problems: many production issues are due the lack of real(istic) test data.
+However, this method causes certain problems: many production issues are due to the lack of realistic test data.
 Dummy data doesn’t contain every data issue present in production, which may result in bad or even useless test results.

 Testing with production data

-To ensure software of the highest quality possible, you’ll need to keep the test environment as “in-sync” as possible with production.
+To ensure software is of the highest quality possible, you’ll need to keep the test environment as “in sync” as possible with production.
 That’s why many QA teams copy production data to a test environment or the QA data sources to catch more (preferably all) edge cases and issues.
 But there are a few things to consider regarding working with production data:

 1. Does the data contain privacy-sensitive information?
 If so, you need to mask, filter or simply remove this data due to privacy regulations.

 4. Are there dependencies between data?
 Then you’d need to test all possible circumstances or settings.

-Above points of attention show that testing with (a copy of) production data is not as easy as it sounds.
-In fact, it can be very risky to just copy production data to a test environment because of possible privacy sensitive or personally identifiable information.
+The above points of attention show that testing with (a copy of) production data is not as easy as it sounds.
+In fact, it can be very risky to just copy production data to a test environment because of possible privacy-sensitive or personally identifiable information.
 When your systems contain personal data, you need to keep data protection in mind.
-Also storage and database license (costs) can become a serious issue.
+Also, storage and database license (costs) can become a serious issue.
 If you make multiple copies of production (one copy for every test team), the size gets out of control quickly and the bill runs high.

 But does that mean you can’t use production data in a test environment?